awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-getting-started-restrict-access.md

-# Step 3: Control User Session Access to Instances<a name="session-manager-getting-started-restrict-access"></a>
+# Step 3: Control user session access to instances<a name="session-manager-getting-started-restrict-access"></a>

 Session Manager allows you to centrally grant and revoke user access to instances\.
 Using IAM policies, you control which instances specific users or groups can connect to, and you control what Session Manager API actions they can perform on the instances they are given access to\.